-High-endurance output relay (HEOR): Each output channel of a pulse card has a high-speed, solid-state output relay.
+Each output channel of a pulse card has a high-speed, solid-state output relay.
 When this relay is closed, the waveform segment is output.
 When opened, the channel output is electrically isolated (floating) from the DUT.
-In the figure in Full arb waveform (on page 4-15), the output relay is opened during segment seven.
-This puts the output in a floating condition.
-The minimum time for a segment with a HEOR transition (open-to-close or close-to-open) is 25 $\mu$ s for the 4220-PGU and 4225-PMU.
+The minimum time for a segment with a relay transition (open-to-close or close-to-open) is 25 μ s.